How Much Does a New Kitchen Actually Cost?

 Structural changes, including wall removal and/or updated windows

-Electrical updates including upgraded hidden outlets, additional island outlets, added electric for appliance garages or coffee bars
+Electrical updates including upgraded hidden outlets, additional island outlets, and added electric for appliance garages or coffee bars

 Added costs such as permit fees and architectural drawings

-High End Kitchen Remodels: $120,000+
+High-End Kitchen Remodels: $120,000+

 Custom cabinetry with specialized storage in a large footprint, often with added butler's pantries or wet kitchens

-Professional-grade, invisible or built-in appliances with paneled overlays
+Professional-grade, invisible, or built-in appliances with paneled overlays

-Stone countertops such as quartzite, marble or branded high quality quartz (Dekton, Cambria)
+Stone countertops such as quartzite, marble, or branded high-quality quartz (Dekton, Cambria)

 Built-in stove coves or plaster range hoods

-Designer lighting and cabinetry features with high end or automated hardware
+Designer lighting and cabinetry features with high-end or automated hardware

-Statement tile, mitered countertops, seamless or custom designed slab backsplashes
+Statement tile, mitered countertops, seamless or custom-designed slab backsplashes

-Larger format, stone or heated floors
+Larger format, stone, or heated floors

-Structural changes, including wall removal - especially load bearing walls and changes requiring architectural drawings and permits
+Structural changes, including wall removal—especially load-bearing walls and changes requiring architectural drawings and permits

 Extensive electrical and plumbing updates